tlvince/tlvince.github.io/_posts/2007-10-05-915resolution-after-ubuntu-upgrade-to-gutsy.md

 ---
 title: 915resolution After Ubuntu Upgrade To Gutsy
 date: 2007-10-05
-abstract: How to remove 915resolution for upgrading to Gutsy Ubuntu
+description: How to remove 915resolution for upgrading to Gutsy Ubuntu
 ---

 After getting to grips with the basics of Ubuntu, I thought I might aswell have